 Snacks

-A healthy and fun treat, that both adults and kids will love!
+A fun sweet treat, that both adults and kids will love!
 All whole foods with tasty baked apple for sweetness.

 A fun snack that is filled with goodness.
 Dates are a little controversial on a low histamine diet, so be sure you are able to tolerate them.